 Most people do not know what is involved with a DUI trial.
 Unless you have been there before, it is nothing like the trials you see on TV.
 There is actually more preparation than one might believe.
 There are many different things that the officer can mess up on in the initial stop.
 The officers can mess up on when they gather scientific evidence to prove that you were impaired to the slightest degree or when they were gathering the blood evidence.
 There are experts that come in to testify, and the ability to cross-examine those experts or to present experts of your own to combat what the state’s evidence is.
 It is different from what people are used to, even if they have been in the justice system before.
 With other cases it is a much more shortened process.
 When you have a DUI trial it is a much lengthier process than just a normal misdemeanor trial because of all the issues involved.

-For more information on DUI Trials In Arizona, a free initial consultation is your next best step.
+For more information on DUI Trials In Arizona, a free initial consultation with a DUI Lawyer is your next best step.
 Get the information and legal answers you are seeking by calling (480) 400-1355 today.